[This is a placeholder. I don’t have a print version ready yet] Looking for a print-ready version of this webpage? Click here to download the PDF.

 There is more to be done…

 Thanks to your support we are able to financially and relationally support our students.
 Because of your donations, we opened the Spring 2026 applications and are promoting them throughout the country.
-Right now, we have 100 people on the waitlist.
+As of September 2025 we have 100 people preparing applications.
 Each is hoping for a scholarship valued at $1,000.
-Every dollar you invest goes directly to a survivor student!
+Every dollar you invest goes directly to a survivor student.

 Will you join us and send more survivors through school?